fjmiller/HomeAssistant/AeoTec_Water_Sensor_6/README.md

 ## Install Process
   * Copy the yaml from sensors.yaml and place it in your configuration.yaml file under the sensors: heading.
 This will create sensor for the new combined sensor.
-You will need to name it and update the tracked sensors to be the 2 binary sensors created by your Aeotec Water Sensor 6 installation].
+You will need to name it and update the tracked sensors to be the 2 binary sensors created by your Aeotec Water Sensor 6 installation.
 The state will be "Wet" or "Dry" with an icon of mdi:water-off or mdi:water-alert depending on the state.

   * Copy the contents of the Lovelace card to a manual card and replace the entity with your leak detector or a list of leak detector's.